mrstrange207/Bandit/README.md

 Level 13 to 14
 Used ls
-Used ssh -i sshkey.private bandit14@localhost -p 2220 ( took reference from internet)
+Used ssh -i(identity file) sshkey.private(private key) bandit14@localhost -p 2220 ( took reference from internet)
 Used cat and got password

 Level 14 to 15
-Used telnet localhost 30000
-Entered the password
+Used telnet (network protocol sends in plain text) localhost 30000 Entered the password

 Level 15 to 16
-Used openssl s_client -connect localhost:30001 -ign_eof
+Used openssl (designed to transfer information) s_client -connect localhost:30001 -ign_eof (keeps connection open to read response)
 Entered the password